 (2) The application is to be made by a police officer.

-(3) The application is to —

-(a) specify the previous attempts to serve the restraining order, including any incidents of deliberate avoidance; and
+(3) The application is to specify the previous attempts to serve the restraining order, including any incidents of deliberate avoidance.

-(b) otherwise be made in an approved form.

-(4) When a police officer effects oral service in accordance with an order under section 55(2) or 60(1) of the Act, the police officer is to notify the court of that service in an approved form.
+(4) When a police officer effects oral service in accordance with an order under section 55(2) or 60(1) of the Act, the police officer is to notify the court of that service in accordance with any applicable rules of court.

 (5) After the court has received that notification, the court is to post a copy of the order to the last known residential address of the person against whom the restraining order was sought.

 [Regulation 9A inserted in Gazette 31 Jul 2007 p.
-3800-1.]
+3800-1; amended in Gazette 7 Feb 2017 p.
+1165.]

 10. Service of documents